 By 2050 it is estimated that there will be a staggering 9.7 billion people worldwide, and of these 16% will be over the age of 65.
 This group of individuals, who are fast becoming the largest segment of our societies are also the most underserved across a multitude of markets, including housing, mobility and transport, beauty and fashion and financial services, to name a few.

-Governments in both the UK and China have identified a need for rapid innovation and strategic partnerships to serve this changing demographic.
+All these factors, combined with many concurrent others, suggested to governments in both the UK and mainland China a need for rapid innovation and strategic partnerships to serve this changing demographic.
 Unlocking the wealth of knowledge held by older adults is key to addressing age-related challenges and maximising this enormous market opportunity.

 Over the next two years, NICA will deliver a range of activities in the programme.
 These will include citizen engagement, bilateral business innovation missions, as well as co-location and accelerator programmes for participating companies.